 One case was our tenth grade prom.
 That date turned out to be perhaps the best romantic date I ever had before or since.
 I asked this female employee if she’d go with me.
 When she agreed, I almost fainted with thrill.
 The date turned out well and even today, I remember most every minute of it.
 But because I was a minor (sixteen at the time), she wouldn’t go out with me again.
 And by the time I came of age, she had left the school and I, in this pre-Internet era, could not locate her though I tried.

-Besides the prom date, I had a “first love”, called [First Love] in the blogs here, and it was in eleventh grade that my passion for her really ignited.
+Besides the prom date, I had a “first love” and it was in eleventh grade that my passion for her really ignited.
 But for various reasons, anxiety tainted that association because her first love was someone other than me, and, I knew it.
 Plus, she and I had very different values.
 I was too young to understand that intellectually, although my conscience got it loud and clear.
 And so, at least during high school, we never connected romantically; although I daydreamed about her often during class, as I watched her much more than I paid attention to the teacher.
 She was just so beautiful, and I’m certain I failed a few exams due to focusing too much on her.

 Of course I did more than just quest for a girlfriend as a student.
 I enjoyed repairing electronic devices and dabbling in amateur radio; I loved anything electronic.
 Additionally, I worked several little jobs as a teen, which included a kitchen helper, a telephone switchboard operator, and receptionist.
 I sold Christmas trees each December to raise funds for the school, and I played music at our dances.
 I also managed the school radio station and interned at KDKA radio in 12th grade.
 These jobs made me feel important and confident, and this I thought, gave me a leg up on the competition for girls.
 Though I loved the fun of this work, I did it to attract more girls as well.
 The jobs paid money and as I saw it, girls liked money and guys who had it.
 So anything I could do to make more of it, I did.